Contact Us

 Who does the GDPR apply to?

-All organisations that process personal data and operate within, or sell goods to the EU are impacted by the GDPR.
-The definition of processing is designed to cover practically every type of data usage and includes collection, storage, retrieval, alteration, storage and destruction.
+All organisations that process personal data and operate within, or sell goods to the EU are affected by the GDPR.
+The definition of processing is aimed at covering practically every type of data usage and includes collection, storage, retrieval, alteration, storage and destruction.

 The GDPR applies to both data ‘controllers’ and ‘processors’.
-Data controllers determine the purpose and manner in which data is processed.
-Data processors are any third-party undertaking data processing on behalf of a controller.
+Data controllers determine the purpose and manner in which data is processed, while data processors are any third-party undertaking data processing on behalf of a controller.

 A montage of compliance related security images